chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/images-compiled-programs/compiled-programs.md

 At the time of this writing, no Chainguard Images come packaged with `musl`.
 Chainguard builds `glibc`-based images because `glibc` is commonly used, which makes it easier for most developers to start consuming Chainguard Images in their environments.
 Additionally, `glibc` is widely tested, making it a dependable choice for a C standard library implementation.
 As `glibc` is a well-established option, choosing to use `glibc` ensures more applications will be compatible with new images.

 Though `musl` is sometimes chosen because of its minimal footprint, Chainguard’s distroless approach based on [Wolfi](https://www.chainguard.dev/unchained/introducing-wolfi-the-first-linux-un-distro) often results in a container image of comparable (or smaller) size than official `musl` based images.
+For more information, please refer to our [glibc vs. musl](/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl) article.

 ## Next Steps